DevDrizzy/PotPvPReprised/README.md

 ## Changes

-- Added UN-TESTED holograms w/config (Might not work and could be buggy af)
+- Added UN-TESTED holograms w/config (Translate text with CC.translate and register the update task to fix)
 - Removed Redis and its usages
 - Removed PlayerMoveEvent usage to hold player at spawn point and utilized PlayerUtil#denyMovement
 - Removed Token based Stats resetting and made it admin only